Personal Data – information we may collect from you

 Personal information is held and stored securely until such time as it is no longer required.
 Where you are a client, your files will be retained as set out in our terms of business end of case letter.
 However, where a longer period of time is required by applicable laws, we may be obliged to retain your file for a longer period of time.
 If this is the case, we will ensure that your personal data continues to be treated in accordance with our policies and procedures.

 Electronic transmission cannot be guaranteed to be completely secure.
 Although we will do our very best to protect your personal data, users contacting us through our website do so at their own discretion and personal details provided are done so at their own risk.

-Cookies are data files stored on your computer or mobile phone by a web browser.
-They collect data about visitors on visiting our website, e.g., what they have clicked on, time spent on a page and other activities or interaction.
-They also can record and remember preferences, allowing a page to function in a certain way.
+Cookies are data files stored on your computer or mobile devices by a web browser.
+They collect data about visitors to our website (e.g., what visitors have clicked, time spent on a page and other activities or interactions).
+They can also record and remember preferences, allowing a page to function in a certain way.

 Session cookies expire as soon as the user exits the website.
 We do not use third-party cookies.
 Users are advised that if they wish to deny the use and saving of cookies from our website onto their computers or mobile devices they should take the necessary steps within their web browser settings.